hpreston/lab_chucknorris_spark/README.md

-# lab_chucknorris_spark
+# lab\_chucknorris\_spark

-Code and Lab for Chuck Norris Spark Bot Lab
+Code and resources for coding tutorial **Build a Chat Bot with Chuck Norris, Python and Docker:** *Have a little fun while we learn about Spark Bot creation*.